Jamil/sabre_dev_studio/README.md

 ## Examples

 There are example utilities in the `examples/` directory.
 For example, the `cheapest_destinations.py` tool finds the cheapest roundtrip airfares to a given airport.
-Luckily, most domestic (US) airfares are roundtrip, so this effectively works as both a 'Flights To' and 'Flights From' finder.

 ```
 python cheapest-destinations.py SFO